All-on-4 Dental Implants

 How much does all-on-4 dental implant cost?

-As of 2020, our ALL-ON-4 dental implants cost starts at about $13,800 per arch for teeth-in-a-day.
+As of 2021, our ALL-ON-4 dental implants cost starts at about $13,800 per arch for teeth-in-a-day.
 This treatment is for patients who have failing teeth, bad teeth, broken caps and bridges, missing teeth and don't want dentures.
-The initial cost of all-on-4 procedure include the surgical placement of 4 dental implants and an all-acrylic set of Teeth-in-a-Day for a single arch (all-acrylic teeth as an implant-supported fixed bridge)
+The initial cost of all-on-4 procedure includes the surgical placement of 4 dental implants and an all-acrylic set of Teeth-in-a-Day for a single arch (all-acrylic teeth as an implant-supported fixed bridge)

 We have been on an epic ride ever since we have pioneered several ALL-ON-4 techniques for better care.
 Please note that our patients may save on their cost anywhere from $5,000 to about $7,000 per arch when all the treatment is completed in our office.
 Our all-on 4 cost is affordable and the cost is much lower when compared to a two-location approach, where both doctors from two locations would charge separate fees, significantly increasing the total cost of treatment.